ziazi/Sliding-into-the-Flight-Deck-s-DMs-Practical-Message-Attacks-on-CPDLC--Artefatcs/README.md

 ## Summary

 These logs serve as concrete artefacts validating the feasibility and impact of the attacks described in **Section 5 (Practical Attacks on CPDLC)**.
-Together, they demonstrate the vulnerability of CPDLC communications to protocol-level manipulations, ranging from DoS to the injection of rogue control messages, under realistic experimental conditions.
+Together, they demonstrate the vulnerability of PM CPDLC communications to protocol-level manipulations, ranging from DoS to RGS attacks, under realistic experimental conditions.